Anthropology of Food

 No textbook is required.
 All readings will be distributed to students electronically.

-Meet Your Professor
+Meet Your Instructor

 Paleontology Collections Manager

-LYNNE A. SCHEPARTZ received her PhD from Michigan University and is currently Paleontology Collections Manager at the University of Arizona’s Desert Laboratory on Tumamoc Hill.
+LYNNE A. SCHEPARTZ received her PhD from the University of Michigan and is currently Paleontology Collections Manager at the University of Arizona’s Desert Laboratory on Tumamoc Hill.
 She is a biological anthropologist with research interests in human diet and disease in the past and biological diversity in living human populations.
 Currently, she investigates gender and status-based differences in the health of Mycenaeans from the Bronze Age of Greece.
 Her research has involved projects in Sub-Saharan Africa, China, Greece, Albania, and Israel.

 Location